wiltruong/portfolio_v1/_pages/about.md

 <br>
 <h1>Hello!</h1>

-I’m currently an Interaction Design student at Sheridan College, now in my second year, I’m learning lots about UX/UI and want to do more with UI design.
-I have a background in Human Resources and Recruitment (Campus) and have high interpersonal skills along with super-duper communication skills.

-I’m motivated to design things that involve with diversity and accessibility.
-From my background in Human Resources, diversity is important to me.
-I also love working on product design and figuring out how users can interact in different ways.
+I’m a third year, Interaction Design student at Sheridan College.
+I have a background in Human Resources/Recruitment (Campus) and have high interpersonal skills along with super-duper communication skills.
+I love working on UI design and figuring out how users can interact with it in different ways!
+Other than that...
+I love to figure out ways to make my designs be accessible and include diversity & inclusion.

 <br>

 <h1>My design philosophy</h1>

 > Thinking about everyone and everyone in-between.

 I think about the user at hand, how he/she uses it and who will be using it.
-With my previous experience as a Recruiter, I care about diversity.
+With my previous experience as a Recruiter, I care about diversity, inclusion and accessibility.
 When I say design should be accessible to everyone, I mean everyone.
 Those who have a disability, or the elderly, or LGBT+ or even someone who isn’t familiar with technology, those are the “everyone” that I speak to.

 > Simplicity is key to everything.